mikevalstar/mikevalstar_com3/src/posts/2016-01-06-pubsub-intro.md

 With the rise of event driven websites recently (most notably React based websites), the Pub/Sub model has gained popularity in the Javascript world for use on the frontend.
 In this article I describe what the Pub/Sub model is, when to use it and how to build your own Pub/Sub object from scratch.

 ## What is Pub/Sub?
 The [Publish / Subscribe model](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) is actually quite old but has only recently become popular with Javascript applications.
-This model can both apply to remote and local events, but for the purposes of this tutorial we will be focusing on local events.
+This model can both apply to remote and local events, but for the purposes of this article we will be focusing on local events in the browser.

 The primary purpose of this model is to provide a way of both triggering and listening for global or semi-global events.

-There are many libraries that do this: [PubSubJS](https://github.com/mroderick/PubSubJS), jQuery has it built in.
+There are many libraries that do this: [PubSubJS](https://github.com/mroderick/PubSubJS), jQuery has it built in, There are [basic examples](https://davidwalsh.name/pubsub-javascript) on the web, etc. These are all good, but it's important to understand whats happening to the the most out of your events.

 ## When and why should I use it?